Customs & Traditions in The Netherlands

 Among friends and family, light touching of the arms, shoulders, and hands is acceptable.

 The Dutch are generally less tactile among strangers and acquaintances.

 It is common for couples to display affection in public.

-Dutch people rely heavily on words and generally make less use of body language to emphasize a point in communication.
+Dutch people rely heavily on words and generally make less use of body language to emphasize a communication point.